International Symposium & Annual National Science Meeting .

 Conference workshops/panel discussions

-The conference will feature 4 workshops reflecting the specialist interests of researchers at the School and the Royal Entomological Society.
+The conference will feature 3 workshops, on Wednesday afternoon, reflecting the specialist interests of researchers at the School and the Royal Entomological Society.
 These will be available for booking prior to the conference and be of 90 mins duration.

 Authors are invited to submit abstracts for oral presentations and posters.
 Oral presentations will be allocated a 15 minute slot, with 12 minutes for the presentation, followed by 3 minutes for questions.
 Powerpoint presentations are encouraged.
 A poster session will also take place, with posters available throughout the meeting for viewing.
 Posters should be A1 size portrait.